 Top civil servant urged to come to Holyrood in row over deposit return scheme

-A group of four MSPs have written to Scottish Permanent Secretary John-Paul Marks on the issue.
+A group of four MSPs has written to Scottish Permanent Secretary John-Paul Marks on the issue.

 Scotland’s most senior civil servant is being challenged to come to Holyrood to answer questions over the planned deposit return scheme.